jan-bogaerts/mark/src/markdownCode.md

       - constants-resource renderer (entry point)
       - parser validator service
     - call `await this.loadPlugins()`
-  - loadPlugins: loads all the plugins and creates a transformer for each
+  - loadPlugins: when not in pluginMode (cause when in that mode, we are editing the plugins and can only use the built in ones), loads all the plugins and creates a transformer for each
+    - when `window.electron.isPluginMode == false`:
-      - for every transformer definition in this.getPlugins():
+      - for every transformer url in this.getPlugins():
-        - pluginObj = this.loadPlugin(transformerDef)
+        - pluginObj = this.loadPlugin(ul)
         - create a new plugin-transformer service, with constructor param 'pluginObj'
+        - store a reference of the new plugin-transformer object in the 'transformers' dictionary, key: url so that we can unload it again if required.
         - register plugin-transformer, to determine if it's an entry-point, use 'pluginTransformer.isEntryPoint'
       - after all transformers are loaded, dispatch the event 'transformers-loaded'